CurtisThompson/sql-examples/README.md

  * The IN Operator

 ### Time Series
-The Time Series notebook looks at several different examples of time series problems in SQL, including:
+The Time Series examples look at several different time series problems in SQL, including:
  * Moving Averages
  * Running Totals
  * Percentage Growth